galbarequet/bonemarrow-segmentation/README.md

 - [Code and Resources Used](#code-and-resources-used)

 ## Overview
-This repository contains code and model to run bone-marrow segmentation.
-More details will be available soon.
+This repository contains code and model to perform segmentation on bone marrow biopsy samples.
+Bone marrow segmentation (BMS) is relevant for medical research purposes.
+In particular, BMS is used for researching the corelation between the bone density in the biopsy and certain diseases.

 ## Installation
 - download and install conda for the relevant operating system: